 Costs and expenses are associated with a Business.
 The costs can be further classified as variable costs and Fixed costs.
-Costs which are compulsory and cannot reduce and do not depend upon the quantity of the product are known as Fined costs.
-For example expenses like Rent, Building, depreciation, Salaries etc. which are associated with a factory is fixed, no matter how much production a particular company is doing.
-On the other hand, there are certain costs which depend on the number of units produced by the company and can be nil in case of zero units produced.
+Compulsory costs, which cannot be reduced and do not depend upon the quantity of the product, are known as Fixed costs.
+For example, expenses like Rent, Building, depreciation, Salaries, etc., which are associated with a factory, are fixed, no matter how much production a particular company is doing.
+On the other hand, certain costs depend on the number of units the company produces and can be nil in case of zero units produced.

 Gross Profit / Sales *100

-In other words, Gross profit as a percentage term to Sales.
-It is required to detect the material costing required to manufacture a product.
-Manufacturing expenses including direct costs like Raw material costing cost of packaging and wages.
-Thus Sales minus the Direct Raw material costs are calculated.
-The profit which we get is the Gross profit.
-It is an important tool to detect the raw material costs for a company in comparison with the competitors.
+In other words, Gross profit is a percentage term for Sales.
+It is required to detect the material cost required to manufacture a product.
+Manufacturing expenses include direct costs like Raw material costing, cost of packaging, and wages.
+Thus, Sales minus the Direct Raw material costs are calculated.
+The profit that we get is the Gross profit.

-Contribution margin is calculated after deducting variable expenses required for the product and variable period expenses.
-The profit which we get after these variable expenses are met and the percentage of the contribution profit in terms of sales.
+We calculate the contribution margin after deducting the variable expenses required for the product and variable period expenses.
+We obtain the profit after meeting these variable expenses and determine the percentage of the contribution profit in terms of sales.

 Contribution margin = Sales – (variable costs and variable expenses) / total sales*100

-- ‘Cost of materials’ includes 60% of fixed expenses and 40% of variable part.
+- ‘Cost of materials’ includes 60% of fixed expenses and 40% of the variable part.

-- Within ‘Other expenses’ 25% is included as marketing and packaging expenses which is entirely variable.
+- Within ‘Other expenses’, 25% is included as marketing and packaging expenses, which are variable.